VisLab/HEDToolsArchived/matlab/README.md

 # HEDTools
-Tools to support event annotation using hierarchical event descriptor (HED) tags.
+MATLAB Tools to support event annotation using hierarchical event descriptor (HED) tags.
 You can find user documention at:
 https://github.com/VisLab/HEDTools/blob/master/matlab/documentation/HEDToolsUserManual.pdf

 Tagging and validation examples can be found in the examples directory.
 Please download the data associated with the scripts at http://visual.cs.utsa.edu/software/hedtools/hedtools-1.0.0/hedtools-examples-data/view